spluque/scikit-diveMove/docs/source/index.rst

 Development
 ===========

-Developers and hackers can clone the project from Github:
+Developers can clone the project from Github:

 .. code-block:: sh